MohamedAtef308/Chezz-Clone/README.md

 ---

 ## Phase 2
 This version represents a significant upgrade to the game, as it included real multiplayer functionality using the communication registers in the 8086 to send and receive moves from players during the game.
 A main menu was added, allowing users to enter their username and wait for another player to connect before choosing to play a Chezz match or chat with one another.
 Additionally, the in-game chat was made more realistic.
+An important feature added was the cooldown idinticator to show if the piece is in cool down or ready to be moved

+---

+## Run Instructions
+1. Install DOSBox and MASM
+2. masm Phase1.asm
+3. link Phase1.obj
+4. Phase1
+Do the same for Phase 2 to run it